 In sporting terms Latvia has always been a footballing backwater.
 However, an appearance at the Euro 2004 championships in Portugal marked Latvia 's emergence.
 You will also have seen a Latvian presence in the UK with Marian Pahars' spell at Southampton (dubbed the Latvian Michael Owen) and the less successful spell at Arsenal for Igor Stepanovs.
 We have also seen their most famous club side Skonta Riga play in both the UEFA Cup and Champions League, including a visit to Stamford Bridge in 1999.

 So, why go to Valencia?
-Well, you have the beaches and in October you can take in some later summer sun.
+Well, you have the beaches and a great climate.
 There is a cracking nightlife which often dips under the radar as most people think Barcelona, Prague or Amsterdam before Valencia comes to mind.
 This is a shame as Valencia's nightlife is right up there with the Calle Juan Llorens, Barrio del Carmen and Malvarossa Beach areas amongst the best to spend the night partying.
 The fact that Valencia slips under the radar is also an advantage as you do not see as many stag weekends in town as you may do in somewhere like Dublin for example.

 If you are looking for a bit of class, civilisation and culture then there is plenty to see around the historic centre.
 So, if you're well travelled around the party capitals of Europe give Valencia a try - you will not be disappointed.